PrachiBPatel/PrachiPatel-Portfolio/content/project/Order Fulfillment Analysis/index.md

 ## 6 10.5  12   3   5 1415   C   N M-Press Delivery
 ```

-## 3. Create a new variable in the dataset called OT_[Initials] which will have a value of 1 if Del <=10 and 0 otherwise.
-If you have forgotten how to do this, the code to accomplish it is included in the appendix.
+Creating a new variable in the dataset which will have a value of 1 if *Del\<=10* and 0 otherwise.

-### -> Added the OT field in the dataset based on provided condition as if Del value is less than or equals to 10 then 1 otherwise 0.

 ```r